 All applicants should also achieve the required level of English language and provide evidence of a valid English language qualification to qualify for a place.

 There are two levels of English language requirement at Imperial:

 See the English language requirement on the relevant course page to see whether your chosen course requires the standard or higher level.
-Our English language requirement page has more information about the requirements for each level.
+Find out more about the English language requirements for each level.